MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD12_DEMO.md

     >**Note**: The browser displays a list of products on the left.

 13. In **Microsoft Edge**, click **Basketball**.
-    >**Note**: The browser displays the basketball details, which includes the last time the product was retrieved from the data base.
+    >**Note**: The browser displays the basketball details, and the last time that the product was retrieved from the data base.

 14. In **Microsoft Edge**, click **Basketball**.
     >**Note**: The browser displays the same page, but the **Last retrieved on** has changed since the item was retrieved from data base.